openstack/mistral/doc/source/index.rst

 For Developers
 ==============

-* :doc:`developer/contributor/coding_guidelines`: No matter what you're
-  going to develop regarding Mistral, please read the coding guidelines we accept in our project.
-* :doc:`developer/index`: If you want to contribute to the project or write Mistral extensions, please start here.
+* :doc:`contributor/index`: If you want to contribute to the project or write Mistral extensions, please start here.
-* :doc:`developer/extensions/index`: Read this section if you want to write custom Mistral actions and other extensions.

 Workflow Visualization (CloudFlow)
 ==================================